-For those products with an open ended term the projection term is set by the company based on its best estimate view of the duration of this business.
+For those products with an open-ended term the projection term is set by the company based on its best estimate view of the duration of this business.

 The company has also sold a number of whole of life products which move into a liquidity fund after 5, 6 or 7 years depending on the product specifications.
-For these products the calculation of the technical provisions assumes a lapse rate of 100% once funds move to this liquidity fund.
+For these products, the calculation of the technical provisions assumes that they remain in force for 10 years.